Varied Perturbation Theory for the Dispersion Dip in the Two-Dimensional Heisenberg Quantum Antiferromagnet: Introduction

 These observations led us to look for a quantitative description of the dip in the dispersion on the square lattice in terms of magnons.
 Since standard perturbation theory seems to be not particularly efficient, see above, we follow a modified approach.
 The basic idea is to stick essentially to a second order perturbative approach, but to vary the starting point of the perturbation.
 This means that we vary the unperturbed Hamiltonian $H_0$ in order to improve the results.
 Of course, the total Hamiltonian $H=H_0+H_P$ may not be changed so that a variation of $H_0$ will automatically imply a variation of the perturbing part $H_P$.

 Let us assume that $H_0$ depends on some parameter $u$ or on a set of parameters $\vec{u}$ which we may vary.
 How does one determine the appropriate starting point $H_0(u_0)$ for the perturbation?
-In this question we follow the principle of minimal sensitivity \cite{steve81}.
+In this issue we follow the principle of minimal sensitivity \cite{steve81}.
 The underlying idea is that the exact diagonalization of $H$ does not depend on the starting point $u_0$.
 This, of course, will not be true for a generic approximative scheme.
 Thus a quantity such as the ground state energy $E_0$ will depend on $u$ if computed approximately: $E_0^\text{appr}(u)$.
 Then, the principle of minimal sensitivity suggests to choose $u_0$ such that $E_0^\text{appr}(u)$ depends minimally on $u$ in the vicinity of $u_0$.
 Thus, one should choose local extrema or saddle points to determine the starting value $u_0$.
 Given that $E_0^\text{appr}(u)$ is differentiable one obtains as defining equation \be \partial_u E_0^\text{appr}(u)\Big|_{u=u_0}=0 . \ee Note that for $n$ parameters $u_i$ the above prescription implies $n$ equations $ \partial_{u_i} E_0^\text{appr}(\vec{u})|_{\vec{u}=\vec{u}_0}=0$ to determine $\vec{u}_0$.
+In case that $E_0^\text{appr}(\vec{u})$ is not differentiable at the points of interest we look for local extrema or saddle points.
+This is analogous to standard thermodynamics where the physical phase is represented by a local extrema or saddle points of a thermodynamic potentials.
+Cusps may occur as well and they generically indicate first order transitions.
+This exemplifies that the non-differentiability does not invalidate the prescription to look for local extrema or saddle points.

 If the perturbation is performed around a bilinear bosonic Hamiltonian the dependence $H_0(u)$ may equivalently be replaced by the dependence of the set $\{a_i(u)\}$ of annihilation operators and the corresponding creation operators which diagonalize $H_0(u)$.
 This approach has been used to illustrate the usefulness of the principle of minimal sensitivity in perturbative calculations and for continuous unitary transformations \cite{steve81,dusue04a}.
 Below, we will use it to improve perturbative spin wave calculations for the Heisenberg model on a square lattice.
-The spin operators will be represented as introduced by Dyson and Maleev so that the bosonic approach can be directly put to use.
+The spin operators will be represented as introduced by Dyson and Maleev \cite{dyson56a,dyson56b,malee57,malee58} so that the bosonic approach can be directly put to use.

 The article is set up as follows.
 In the following section II, we introduce the model and its bosonic representation.
 In particular, the variation of the bosonic description will be explained.
 In Sect.\ III we present results for the variation in two parameters.
 Results for the ground state energy and for the dispersion are shown.
 Finally, the article is concluded in Sect.\ IV.